Discussion in 'General Parenting' started by Kit_Kat_MI, Feb 13, 2007.

 For alot of us the course of finding the right combination of medications at the right doses was a challange.
 My N saw no results with Paxil or Welbutrin (she had a reaction to the latter).
 But trileptol, effexor, and ambilify are the ones that work for her.

-I'm so sorry to hear your school district sounds so much like ours.
+I'm so sorry to hear your SD sounds so much like ours.
 I had to fight tooth and nail for every little thing we did manage to get, then stay on them to make sure it stayed in place.
 N is now homeschooled via computer.
 And I thank God that when she graduates this year I won't have anymore kids in school.

 Take a deep breath.
 You're not alone anymore.